 Langtang is home to Tamang and Tibetan communities who are known for their Buddhist culture and lifestyles.
-The major highlights of trekking in Langtang is holy lake of Gosainkunda (4380m), Langtang Village (3430m), Kyanjing Gompa (3870m) and two high passes, namely Gyanja La (5500m) and Lauribina La (4600m).
+The major highlights of trekking in Langtang are the holy lake of Gosainkunda (4380m), Langtang Village (3430m), Kyanjing Gompa (3870m) and two high passes, namely Gyanja La (5500m) and Lauribina La (4600m).

-- Opportunity of visiting many Ramsar lakes including Gosainkunda (4380m) and Panch Pokhari
+- An opportunity of visiting many Ramsar lakes including Gosainkunda (4380m) and Panch Pokhari

-- Explore Buddhist culture of Tamang and Tibetan communities
+- Explore the Buddhist culture of Tamang and Tibetan communities

-- Opportunity to climb Tsergo Ri peak (4984m) without paying royalty
+- Opportunity to climb Tsergo Ri peak (4984m) without paying the royalty

 - Views of the highest peak in Langtang region- Langtang Lirung (7,243m) and many others above 5500m